Firearms Lawyer in Seattle

 Defending WA Residents Facing Serious Gun Crime Charges

 If you find yourself charged with firearm-related charges of any kind, you will likely need a thorough, knowledgeable, and tenacious legal team to help ensure that you are getting the representation you need.
-At Hale Law Enterprises, you will find a skilled attorney who is well-versed in Washington's gun laws and is happy to answer any questions you may have in a free consultation.
+With Attorney Matthew T. Hale, you will find a skilled Seattle firearms attorney who is well-versed in Washington's gun laws and is happy to answer any questions you may have in a free consultation.

 Unlawful Possession of a Firearm First Degree